jelmer/debcargo/HACKING.md

   tests/sh/integrate.sh -kbR debcargo exa fd-find ripgrep mdbook sccache

-This will run it over a few thousand crates. -R will run the test over all the transitive dependencies of all the binary packages, which is needed for entry into Debian Testing.
+This will run the test over around a thousand crates. -R runs it over all the transitive dependencies of all the binary packages, which is needed for entry into Debian Testing.
 This is wider than -r, which runs the test over all the transitive build-dependencies of the source package, which is needed for entry